Less known Qur’anic injunction: Turn Riba into charity

-Islam's basic pillar is equality in society (Masawaat).
-That's one reason why Quran prescribes for circulation of wealth across the social spectrum.
-This is an important dimension of God's emphasis on developing a wide-angled charitable disposition.
-The overarching purpose is to ensure that the community's wealth does not remain confined among a few hands; rather it keeps percolating across and circulating in the societal body:
+Wealth must circulate: Islam’s basic pillar is equality in society (musawaat).
+That’s one reason why the Qur’an prescribes for circulation of wealth across the social spectrum.
+This is an important dimension of God’s emphasis on developing a wide-angled charitable disposition.
+The overarching purpose is to ensure that the community’s wealth does not remain confined among a few hands; rather it keeps percolating across and circulating in the societal body:

-God says, what Allah has bestowed on His Messenger (and taken away) from the people of the townships- belongs to Allah - to His Messenger and to kindred and orphans, the needy and the wayfarer; in order that it may not merely make a circuit among the wealthy among you.
+Allah says (59.7) what He has bestowed on His Messenger (and taken away) from the people of the townships belongs to Allah, to His Messenger and to kindred and orphans, the needy and the wayfarer; in order that it may not merely make a circuit among the wealthy among you.
 So take what the Messenger assigns to you, and deny yourselves that which he withholds from you.
 And fear Allah; for Allah is strict in punishment.

 The above verse lays down the fundamental code of the economic policy in Islamic societies and governments.
 Wealth should permeate the entire community and must not remain confined among the rich.